Crispy Gluten-Free Cheez Its Crackers

 If you have missed those crispy Cheez It crackers since going gluten free, I am so excited to share my newest recipe with you.
-These cheesy crispy Gluten Free Cheez Its Crackers taste just like the the real thing!
+These cheesy, crispy Gluten-Free Cheez Its crackers taste just like the real thing!
 They are flaky and light and full of flavor!

 Why these homemade Cheez Its crackers are the best:

-- This dough is really good for using cookie cutters!
+2. This dough is particularly well-suited for use with cookie cutters!
 I used my small star cookie cutter to make some star-shaped crackers, too!

-I also have a delicious gluten free sourdough discard crackers recipe to try if you love to make crackers!
+I also have delicious recipes for Gluten-Free Sourdough Crackers and Seed Crackers if you love to make crackers!

 I just made your Gluten Free Cheez It Crackers-they’re fabulous!
 They’re ridiculously easy to make and taste even better than the original non-gf ones.
 I’ll be making them often.